Mansi-Sun/ABN-Visualization/README.md

 ### Visualize Data:
 We will use Google Looker Studio to do the data visualization.

 Create "Data Source", and choose BigQuery, and then choose the fact table we transformed.
+Then create the charts we wanted according to the business logic.
 ![Data Source](./Img/Add_data_source.png)